Milo Barton: International career

 In October 2016, Barton was called up by Brad Friedel to the USA under-19 side for a training camp and friendly against Club Tijuana.

 Personal life

 Barton was born to Warren and Candy Barton.
-His father, Warren Barton, is a former English footballer and currently a television pundit for Fox Sports in the United States.
-Barton is one of two children, he is two years older than his younger brother Kane.
+His father, Warren Barton, is an English former footballer and currently a television pundit for Fox Sports in the United States.
+Barton is one of three children, and is older than his younger brothers Kane and Tye.